Veterans and entrepreneurship

 Finally, and not surprisingly, veterans are often some of the most successful franchisees in the small business world.
 Depending on the company, many franchises can be very prescriptive.
 New owners receive a set of standard operating procedures and punch lists and work to operationalize the plan.
 What better training for that kind of business start-up than the military?
 Follow these steps, in this order, and you can achieve success.

-Whether adopting a successful franchise model or taking a new business model to the marketplace, it's clear that the determination, work ethic and courage required of business owners come home with them from the battlefield.
-In honor of Memorial Day, these entrepreneurs deserve our support, encouragement, respect and gratitude as they continue to serve their communities and nation — not only this month, but year round as well.
+Whether adopting a successful franchise model or taking a new business model to the marketplace, it’s clear that the determination, work ethic and courage required of business owners come home with them from the battlefield.
+These entrepreneurs deserve our support, encouragement, respect and gratitude as they continue to serve their communities and nation.

 For essential veterans’ business assistance, see Eleven organizations that boost veterans’ businesses.